 You put in all this hard work, now it’s time to have fun and take all the photos your heart desires!
 You’re bound to capture some Instagram-worthy photos and boomerangs in this DIY galaxy photo booth!
 Use this dreamy Moon Light as a unique photo prop and if you’re throwing a space party hand out these tasty Solar System Lollipops as fun party favors!

-Click here for more fun space toys, gifts and gadgets and use the code: SPACE for 15% off!
+Click here for more fun space toys, gifts and gadgets!

 At Apollo Box, we are passionate about fun and unique gifts.
 We created an innovative AR shopping platform to make shopping even more fun.
 We want you to discover something you are so excited about that you want to share it with your friends.
 Sign up with us to get informed about innovative technology and products.